cosmos/sdk-tutorials/CONTRIBUTING.md

 After the PR is created CI will kick off and run.
 All of ci must pass in order to merge the PR.
 Once the PR is merged, the changes will be deployed to the production site.

-### Preview Draft PRs on a Local Web Browser

-To view a local preview of a branch, follow the steps outlined in the [TECHNICAL SETUP](TECHNICAL-SETUP.md) guide to clone and install the app.
-Then, checkout the branch you would like to preview and run:

 ```sh
 npm run serve
 ```